adityacodes/ulclawnotes/data/notes/contract-law/chapter-02.md

 `Jones v.
 Padavatton (1969)` - Extended above intention to other close relationships (between parents and children).

 <details>
-Case Details to be provided here...
-Later
+Case Details to be Updated.

 It was held that as the contract had not been reduced to writing not the duration which she was to be maintained had been mentioned => No intention to create legal relationship could be implied.